Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 This markdown file is the writeup.
+This is the second submission, since I had published the annotated video using the original images, not the undisturbed.
+This error has been fixed in this edition.

 The code referenced here can be found in the Jupyter Notebook `Advanced_Lane_Lines.ipynb`.